Why Jupiter is Astounding! (way more than you think)

 <pic telescope>

 It goes without saying that the existence of liquid water presents a serious and major possibility for the existence of biological life.
-And because life exists even in the deepest points of Earth's oceans (despite the frigid temperatures, complete absence of sunlight, and crushing pressures), it is reasonable to think that the same could be true in the oceans of Europa.
+And because life exists even in the deepest points of Earth's oceans (despite the frigid temperatures, complete absence of sunlight, and crushing pressures), it is reasonable to think that the same could be true in the oceans of Jovian and Saturnian moons.

 We are currently aware of over 300 species of animal life living at the bottom of the Earth's oceans.
-Despite the extreme conditions stated above, they survive off the energy released by hydrothermal vents, which are fissures on the ocean floor that discharge water heated by geothermal activity.
+Despite extreme pressures, absence of light, and sub-freezing temperatures, these organisms survive off the heat energy released by hydrothermal vents (which are fissures on the ocean floor that discharge water heated by geothermal activity).

-Europa too experiences significant geothermal activity since it is 'squeezed' by Jupiter's overpowering gravity, resulting in a phenomenon called 'tidal heating'.
-And Europa's solid core has enough elements, minerals and even hydrocarbons to support the complex chemical reactions that support life.
+The Jovian and Saturnian moon mentioned above too experience significant geothermal activity since they are 'squeezed' by Jupiter and Saturn's overpowering gravity, resulting in a phenomenon called 'tidal heating'.
+Plus, there's moons' have been detected to have hydrocarbons that support the complex chemical reactions forming the basis of biological life.
 So on paper, Europa contains all the ingredients needed to support life within its oceans.

-This leads to a startling realisation: It's quite possible that alien life might exist much closer than we imagine, right here in our solar system, at a place which you can see in real time with just a telescope.
+This leads to a startling realisation: It is very possible that alien life might exist right here in our solar system, in places which we can see in real time just with a telescope from our backyards.

 <telescope pic.
 You're looking at a real image of a place where alien life possibly exists...here!>